tina-friedrich/arc-user-guide/docs/source/connecting-to-arc.rst

 Connecting from Windows
 -----------------------

 SSH is available as a command in PowerShell from Windows 10.
 Users of Windows 10 or newer should be able to connect to ARC from PowerShell with the commands given above.
-However, users of older Windows version, or those requiring X11 forwarding, will need to download and install an application that allows them to connect - a great example is MobaXterm.
+However, users of older Windows versions, or those requiring X11 forwarding, will need to download and install an application that allows them to connect - a popular example is MobaXterm.

-Download MobaXterm here.

-mobaxterm
+MobaXterm for Windows can be found at `https://mobaxterm.mobatek.net/ <https://mobaxterm.mobatek.net/>`_

 Copying data to/from ARC
 ------------------------